smoeding/puppet-openssl/README.md

 The parameter `cert_source_directory` is mandatory and has no default value.
 This is the directory on the Puppet server where you keep your certificates and keys.
 This directory does not need to be inside a Puppet environment directory.
 It can be located anywhere on the Puppet server.
 But the content must by readable by the user running the Puppetserver application (normally `puppet`).
 So make sure the filesystem permissions are set correctly.

-The module expects to find certificate and key files in this directory.
-Example:
+The module expects to find certificate and key files in this directory on the Puppet server.
+As an example the directory used above might look like this listing:

 ``` text
 # ls -l /etc/puppetlabs/code/private/certs/